brodieG/r2c/README.md

-Any function that observes vectorized/recycling semantics (e.g. arithmetic operators), outputs fixed sized output (e.g. `mean`, `range`), or outputs results the size of an input (e.g. `quantile`), can be accommodated by the `fapply` framework.
+Any function that observes vectorized/recycling semantics (e.g. arithmetic operators), outputs fixed sized output (e.g. `mean`, `range`), or outputs results the size of an input (e.g. `quantile`), can be accommodated by the `r2c` framework.
 However, it is still necessary to implement them in C, so functions that have direct analogues in C or that can be coded simply in C are the best candidates.